-Revaluation of the principal assets (note 11)
+Revaluation of the principal assets (note 12)

 The Group has adopted a policy to revalue the principal assets every five years with an interim valuation performed in year three of the cycle and in other years if there is evidence that the value has changed significantly.
 The Group engages independent valuation specialists to determine the fair value of the assets every five years, with a directors' valuation performed at any other interim period.
 The valuation technique employed by both the independent valuers and directors is based on a discounted cash flow model as there is a lack of comparable market data due to the specific nature of the property assets.
 The determined fair value of the principal assets is most sensitive to the estimated rental growth, discount rate, as well as the long term occupancy rates.
-The key assumptions used to determine the principal assets are further explained in note 11.
+The key assumptions used to determine the principal assets are further explained in note 12.

-Valuation of RPI swaps (note 17)
+Valuation of RPI swaps (note 18)

-In estimating the fair value of the RPI swaps, the Company/Group incorporates credit valuation adjustments to appropriately reflect both its own non-performance risk and the respective counterparty's non-performance risk in the fair value measurements, which are subjective in nature and require significant judgement.
-In adjusting the fair value of its derivative contracts for the effect of non-performance risk, the Company has considered the impact of netting and any applicable credit enhancements, such as collateral postings, thresholds, mutual puts, and guarantees'.
+In estimating the fair value of the RPI swaps, the Company/Group incorporates debit and credit valuation adjustments to appropriately reflect both its own nonperformance risk and the respective counterparty's nonperformance risk in the fair value measurements, which are subjective in nature and require significant judgement.
+In adjusting the fair value of its derivative contracts for the effect of nonperformance risk, the Group and the Company have considered the impact of netting and any applicable credit enhancements, such as collateral postings, thresholds, mutual puts, and guarantees.